 How can the world see the true Afghan story, if there are no Afghan female writers, photographers, camera operators or TV producers at foreign news outlets?

 With the U.S.-led war in Afghanistan officially over, the country is undergoing its first transition to democracy in almost a century.
 The need to advance the careers of Afghan female journalists is critical.

 - The Afghan press is one of the few success stories of foreign intervention in Afghanistan: the lively, relatively free press corps is made up of 9,000 journalists – around the same press saturation as the United States.
-Of these, approximately 2,000 are Afghan women.
+Of these, just over 1,000 are Afghan women.

 - For global audiences, the Afghan woman’s story is being told by Afghan men, foreign men and foreign women.
 As the situation for women in Afghanistan continues to deteriorate, the urgency of realising Sahar Speaks is greater than ever.
 It takes effort to recruit, train and encourage Afghan female journalists.
 It requires intentional investment.
 That is where Sahar Speaks steps in.
 The vision behind our programme can be seen in its name.
 “Sahar” is a common female name in Afghanistan, translating as “dawn.”
 Its meaning here is two-fold: it represents all Afghan women, and also heralds the beginning of a new era, where Afghan female reporters can tell their stories to the world.
 We hope to change the paradigm that has contributed to the marginalisation of women’s voices.

 "Female journalists can shed light on dark corners where men can't"

 *Photo and video: Joël van Houdt